 The benefit is determined by the salary earned before unemployment starts.
 The earnings taken are the gross earnings during the 3 months which precede unemployment.
-The allowance cannot exceed 2.5 times the minimum wage (€4,807,40/month) or 2 times the minimum wage (€3,845.92/month) in the case that the unemployment exceeds 182 days in a period of 12 months.
-For the period of complementary benefit (in case of unemployment benefit is allowed after the 356 days of the normal duration of compensation) the ceiling is fixed at 1.5 times the minimum wage (€2,884.44/month).
+The allowance cannot exceed 2.5 times the minimum wage (€4,807.40/month in 2016, €5,177.75/month in 2019) or 2 times the minimum wage ( $\notin$ 3,845.92/month in 2016, $\notin$ 4,142.20/month in 2019) in the case that the unemployment exceeds 182 days in a period of 12 months.
+For the period of complementary benefit (in case of unemployment benefit is allowed after the 356 days of the normal duration of compensation) the ceiling is fixed at 1.5 times the minimum wage (€2,884.44/month in 2016, €3,106.65/month in 2019).
 The rate of the benefit is 80% of reference earnings, increasing to 85% of earnings if there are dependent children.
 The duration of payment is 365 calendar days during a reference period of 24 months (without exceeding the duration of working days over the reference period); 182 extra calendar days for persons who are particularly "difficult" to place.
 For unemployed of 50 years and more, prolongation of 12, 9 or 6 months respectively if 30, 25 or 20 years of affiliation to pension.
 Loss of allowance for 7 days (30 days if repeated) if the unemployed person refuses to report to the employment office.
-Accumulation with other social security benefits is not possible ().
-If income from a gainful professional activity exceeds 10% of the maximum threshold of the provided compensation, the unemployment benefit is reduced by the amount exceeding the provided ceiling ().
+Accumulation with other social security benefits is not possible (\).
+If income from a gainful professional activity exceeds 10% of the maximum threshold of the provided compensation, the unemployment benefit is reduced by the amount exceeding the provided ceiling (\).
 The benefit is subject to taxation and to social contributions for health care, long-term care insurance and pension insurance.